 - Born Lucky: They won three legs due to other teams' penalties.

-- Crack Defeat: They were in first place in the penultimate leg, looking like a lock for the Final 3, when they messed up the clue that was supposed to lead them to the Pit Stop, their cab driver taking them first to the Panama Canal, than a statue looking for "Balboa".
+- Crack Defeat: They were in first place in the penultimate leg, looking like a lock for the Final 3, when they messed up the clue that was supposed to lead them to the Pit Stop, their cab driver taking them first to the Panama Canal, then a statue looking for "Balboa."
 This should have been no big deal, as only one of the other teams figured it out on the first try, except that the cab drivers for all the other teams had been in contact all day, and the one who knew where he was going told the other two where the Pit Stop was.
-Since Andy & Tommy's driver was not in on this collusion, they missed out and were eliminated.
+Since Andy & Tommy's driver was not in on this collusion, having been in first all day and switching their cab driver after the Detour, they missed out and were eliminated.

 - Failed a Spot Check: Not noticing Panama Viejo on the dancer's dress (partially) cost them the race.

-- Invincible Hero: They were a subversion.
-Though they did win six of the first ten legs prior to their elimination, and though their dominance was constantly talked about, so was the fact that they were insanely lucky, and that half of their wins were due to the team(s) in front of them incurring penalties.
+- Invincible Hero: Though they did win six of the first ten legs prior to their elimination, and though their dominance was constantly talked about, so was the fact that they were insanely lucky.Marcus: That just shows they're not invincible after all.

 - Surfer Dude: Though they were technically snow boarders, they fit this trope perfectly.